local-nero/pull-shark-automation/README.md

 ## Tiers
-This achievement not only has the base version but also tiers
+This achievement not only has the base version but also tiers.

 <table>
     <tr>